Mary Cowden Clarke: Career

 Meanwhile, Cowden-Clarke wrote various essays in Shakespearean interpretation.
 A small volume entitled Shakespeare Proverbs; or, the Wise Saws of our wisest Poet collected into a Modern Instance, appeared in 1848, and between 1850 and 1852 was published, in three volumes, a series of fifteen tales under the general title of The Girlhood of Shakespeare's Heroines.
-The tales have each separate title-pages and were dedicated among others to William Charles Macready, Charles Dickens, Douglas Jerrold, Leigh Hunt, and John Payne Collier.
+The tales have each separate title pages and were dedicated among others to William Charles Macready, Charles Dickens, Douglas Jerrold, Leigh Hunt, and John Payne Collier.
 From 1853 to 1856, Cowden-Clarke edited The Musical Times, to which she induced Hunt to contribute.
 She herself wrote for the paper a long series of articles called Music among the Poets.

 In 1856, the Cowden-Clarkes left England permanently for Italy.
 From that year to 1861, the date of Vincent Novello's death, they lived at Nice, removing after 1861 to Genoa, where their house was named Villa Novello.
 While at Nice, Cowden-Clarke published World-noted Women, or Types of Womanly Attributes of all Lands and all Ages (New York City, 1858).
 In 1860, she issued Shakespeare's Works, edited with a scrupulous revision of the text (New York and London), and in 1864, The Life and Labours of Vincent Novello.
 During the preceding year, she and her husband began for Messrs.
 Cassell & Co. their annotated edition of Shakespeare's plays.
 This was published in weekly numbers, completed on 16 March 1868, and was reissued in three volumes with illustrations by H. C. Selous.
 Immediately afterwards, they started The Shakespeare Key, unlocking the Treasures of his Style, elucidating the Peculiarities of his Construction, and displaying the Beauties of his Expression; forming a Companion to The Complete Concordance to Shakespeare.
 This, though finished in June 1872, was not published until 1879.
 During the next few years the Recollections of Writers were contributed by Cowden-Clarke and her husband to the Gentleman's Magazine.

 Charles Cowden-Clarke died, age 90, on 13 March 1877, and in the following year, his widow was in England superintending the publication in volume form of the Recollections.
 The series, containing letters and memoirs of John Keats, Leigh Hunt, Douglas Jerrold, Charles Dickens, and Charles and Mary Lamb, appeared with a preface by Mrs. Cowden-Clarke in 1878.
 She was in England again in the summer of 1881.
 In 1887, she commemorated the hundredth anniversary of her husband's birth with a Centennial Biographic Sketch of Charles Cowden-Clarke, which was printed privately, and in 1896, she published an autobiography entitled My Long Life.

-She died at Villa Novello, Genoa, on 12 January 1898, age 89.
+She died at Villa Novello, Genoa, on 12 January 1898, aged 89.